permutamario/math-visualizer/Documentation/PluginCreationGuide.md

 3. **Event-Driven Pattern**: Visualization updates happen in response to parameter changes rather than explicit render calls.
 4. **Clean Lifecycle**: Plugins have well-defined load and unload phases with automatic resource management.
 5. **Modern Rendering Libraries**: Konva for 2D visualizations and Three.js for 3D visualizations provide powerful capabilities with a consistent API.
+6. **Render Modes**: The framework supports multiple render modes (e.g., standard, metallic, glass) for 3D visualizations, allowing for easy switching between styles.
+The framework handles the application of these modes automatically.
+The plugin shuold not directly modify the materials or lighting of the objects.
+Instead, it should use the render mode manager to apply the desired render mode.
 6. **Single Source of Truth**: The core maintains all parameter values to ensure UI consistency.

 ## Creating a Plugin